 Borough Council

-By law, Council must meet at least once a month to conduct its business.
-Pennsylvania's "Sunshine Act" requires that Council take all official actions in public at such a meeting and that the public be notified and provided an opportunity to comment at these meetings.
+By law, the Council must meet at least once a month to conduct its business.
+Pennsylvania's "Sunshine Act" requires that the Council take all official actions in public at such a meeting and that the public be notified and provided an opportunity to comment at these meetings.

 Mayor